qianlinnian/se_sad_project/Assignment1/assignment1.md

 </p>

 **Short Written Summary**
-1. Meal Ordering: Students can order meals via SmartCampus "Meal Ordering" function before they arrive at the canteens or other food sellers, and then they can reduce the time wasting on food waiting, helping them to have more rest time.
+1. Meal Ordering: Students can order meals via SmartCampus "Meal Ordering" function before they arrive at the canteens or other food sellers, reducing waiting time and giving them more time to rest.
 2. Browse Menu: Students can choose different food sellers and kinds of food on the browse food menu.
-The browser can offer many food photos and names directly, making it easy to explore available dining options.
+The menu can display many food photos and names, making it easy to explore available dining options.
 3. Search Food Items: Students can also directly search for the food they would like to have, avoiding moving from the top to the bottom to find the food on the browse menu, providing quick access to specific items.
 4. Add to Cart: Students can choose many kinds of food and put them into the cart, then they can pay the whole food cart together, enabling bulk ordering and convenient checkout process.
 5. Customize Order: Students can choose the food type and select the spicy degree or sugar degree, and they can also choose some special accessories such as cheese, butter and other things to personalize their meals.
-6. Make Payment: The students can make payment after choosing the foods on the SmartCampus.
-They can choose the payment method such as WeChat Pay, Alipay, or bank payment for flexible transaction options.
+6. Make Payment: Students can make payment after choosing food on SmartCampus.
+They can choose payment methods such as WeChat Pay, Alipay, or bank transfer for flexible transaction options.
 7. Track Order Status: The students can check the order status, such as order sending state, preparing state, finishing state, or cancellation state, providing real-time updates on their food preparation progress.
 8. Package Notification: SmartCampus can send package notification to students when their packages arrive at campus, ensuring timely pickup and reducing package accumulation at delivery points.
 9. Register Package: Students can register the package number on the SmartCampus app, and when the packages arrive at campus, the SmartCampus can recognize the package, then send the notification to the owner automatically.